fluorescent-net/griefly/README.md

 How to build everything on Linux
 --------------------------------

 1. Install dependencies.
 Look into `.travis.yml` file for clues.
-(For Arch Linux only: All dependencies can be installed with ` sudo pacman -S git qt5-base qt5-multimedia go python3.5 mesa gcc`)
+(For Arch Linux only: All dependencies can be installed with ` sudo pacman -S git qt5-base qt5-multimedia go python mesa gcc`)
 2. `cd` into installation directory.
 3. `git clone https://github.com/griefly/griefly.git`
 4. `cd griefly`